 Death rates have been decreasing from breast cancer since 1989.
 Much of the decrease, however, is due to treatment advances.
 Of course, death rates are also decreasing due to better awareness.
 Increased awareness leads to earlier detection of the disease.
-Monthly self-exams are important, as is obtaining a mammogram if your doctor recommends it.
-Too many families have lost loved ones to this disease.
+Monthly self-exams are important.
+As is obtaining a mammogram, if your doctor recommends it.
+Too many families have lost family members to this disease.
 Use this month to donate to the cure for cancer.
 Or, run a 5K and raise money for the cause.
 Better yet, get a mammogram and encourage your family members and friends to do the same.
 Finally, you can donate to research to stop this disease.
 Below please find some of the places where you can donate to prevent breast cancer.

 Use this month to spread the word about stopping this disease.
 Additionally, make sure that you take the time to perform a self-exam and get a mammogram.
 Encourage all of the women you know to do the same.
 If you have any concern that you may have breast cancer, see a doctor.
 If you have questions about whether or not you qualify for disability benefits, call or contact Cannon Disability Law.
 Our law firm wants to see the end of this disease.
 We are sure you want the same.
 Donate and take action today.